flatironinstitute/sciware/34_PyPackaging/main.md

 `dependencies` will be automatically installed when you `pip install` the package.

-Additional fields can be useful:
+Additional fields for distributing your package:
 ```toml
 [project]
 ...